MattMcFarland/reactathon/README.md

 The following will be completed for the v1.0.0 release. we will be using SEMVER.

 - [ ] Add an optional seeder that seeds the database with dummy data.
-- [ ] Refactor oAuth2 passports for ajax implementation.
-- [ ] Add user profile page, dashboard page, and email support.
+- [x] Add user profile page, dashboard page, and email support.
-- [ ] Add passport reset and passport forgot workflows.
+- [x] Add passport reset and passport forgot workflows.
 - [ ] Add User posts and user follow actions / activities.
 - [ ] Need a working unit test framework for clientside.